GBP/USD still faces the next support at 1.1985 – UOB

-In view of FX Strategists at UOB Group, Cable is expected to meet the next relevant support at 1.1985 in the next weeks.
+FX Strategists at UOB Group noted the outlook on Cable stays negative with the next support at 1.1985.

 Key Quotes